-Orthorexia Nervosa or ON is an eating disorder that involves an obsessive interest in healthy eating.
+Orthorexia Nervosa is an eating disorder that involves an obsessive interest in healthy eating.
 Unlike other eating disorders such as anorexia and bulimia, orthorexic people rarely target losing weight.
 But their main focus is on food quality rather than quantity.
 People with orthorexia nervosa tend to avoid foods that do not meet their nutritional standards.
 Also, they avoid foods prepared by someone else.

 In many situations, orthorexia nervosa starts as an innocent attempt to live a healthy life.
 But it may progress into problematic preoccupation with the perceived quality of food.
 There are not enough research that has been performed to identify orthorexia Nervosa causes.
 Researchers suggest orthorexia is mainly a product of modern food culture trends.